 Because these towels have the potential of carrying bacteria-related diseases, washing them every two days is recommended.

 Another great alternative is to buy towels made of antibacterial fabric like these ones.

 Toothbrushes are usually left wet and many germs and bacteria also develop even when it’s not being used.

 A way to reduce germs in your toothbrush is to dry it as much as possible when you are done using it.
-Germs thrive in wet environments, and drying it out will help reduce their growth.
+Germs thrive in wet environments, and drying them out will help reduce their growth.

 Finally, it is recommended to change your toothbrush every 3 or 4 months although I like to replace mine every month.

 Ah!
-And don’t keep your toothbrush in the bathroom to avoid brushing your teeth with fecal matter.
+And don’t keep your toothbrush uncovered in the bathroom to avoid brushing your teeth with fecal matter.
 Yikes!

 5. Laundry basket

 A laundry basket is used to collect dirty clothes before washing them.
 This means that all of the dirt, food particles and bodily fluids often found on laundry just sit in the basket until the clothes are tossed into the